4 proven advantages of human translation vs machine translation

 #1 New markets

 Another reason for international expansion can be diversification.
 The aim here is to diversify assets and to reduce your dependency on a single domestic market.
 As a consequence, diversified market presences allow you to better offset global market fluctuations.
 For instance, companies with international operations can offset negative growth in one market by operating successfully in another.
-In addition, different markets hold a strong potential for certain offers of yours: people of culture A might not be the biggest fan of a specific offer whereas people of culture B might love it!
+Different markets hold a strong potential for certain offers of yours.
+People of culture A might not be the biggest fan of a specific offer, but people of culture B might love it!

 Communication is all about building trust.
 It is crucial to know that customer service already starts when a potential customer or guest visits your online presence.

 Imagine a family of four sitting at the dinner table and discussing where they want to spend their next holiday.
 Everyone is excited and they brainstorm possible destinations.
-In the end, several destinations are thrown in the pot and the parents go online afterwards and start looking for possible options.
+In the end, several destinations are thrown in the pot.
+The parents go online afterwards and start looking for possible options.

 Anticipation starts right here!

 So, sparking the customer’s interest when they visit your website is essential.
-The experience the customer has when browsing your website and the amenities you offer plays a crucial part in the decision-making process.
+The user-experience you provide on your website and the amenities you offer play a crucial part in the decision-making process.
 Do you already have a multilingual website?
 How much effort did you invest in the translation?
 In other words, has it been translated professionally or quickly with an online translation tool?
-Is it correct in terms of spelling and grammar or is it full of errors, both in spelling, grammar and context?
-Not only will this make a poor impression, but it will also make the customer not feel valued.
+Is it correct in terms of spelling and grammar or is it full of errors?
+Not only will this make a poor impression, but it will also make the customer feel less valued.

 “Communication is all about building trust.”